Here are some ideas as inspiration for a Christmas theme for you preschoolers.

-This was the last theme of the year, and what a fun one!
-Look at all the crafts we made:
+This Christmas theme was the last theme of the year, and what a fun one!
+Look at all the crafts we made.

 Although it does not snow here by us during Christmas time, we talked about Christmas in other countries, and the snow they experience.
 We made these snowmen by mixing shaving cream and glue.
 The kids painted it with their fingers, providing a lovely sensory experience.
 They added the rest of the materials to complete the picture.

 And that is a wrap folks!
-My time at the school ends here too.
-Next year I will be working as a remedial therapist, and you could expect more learning activities, specifically focussed on students with learning difficulties, on the blog!
+My time at school ends here too.
+Next year I will be working as a remedial therapist, and you could expect more learning activities, specifically focused on students with learning difficulties, on the blog!
 Thanks for reading along!
-If you did miss some of our awesome themes, you could >

 Leave a Reply